vegaprotocol/documentation/docs/tutorials/building_a_bot/adding-a-liquidity-commitment.md

     while True:
 ```

-Here we're loading some details then creating our liquidity commitment.
-Once it's created, we don't necessarily need to amend it unless we want to increase, decrease or change our pegged order description.
-In this tutorial we're keeping it simple so won't be doing any of that, but one particular thing you may want to consider is increasing the commitment if that would get the market out of auction.
+Here we're loading some details then creating a liquidity commitment.
+Once it's created, you don't necessarily need to amend it unless you want to increase, decrease, or change the pegged order description.
+In this tutorial we're keeping it simple and won't be doing any of that, but one particular thing you may want to consider is increasing the commitment if that would get the market out of auction.
 This will also allow you to set the fee, as the minimum fee required to keep the market out of auction is the one used.

-Finally, add a section at the end of `main` after `vega_store.stop()` to cancel the liquidity provision when we exit the trader:
+Finally, add a section at the end of `main` after `vega_store.stop()` to cancel the liquidity provision when you exit the trader:

 ```python
     # Cancel Liquidity Commitment